JOB FOR

 Solutions provided:

 The project site is an operating refined petroleum products terminal located in Fort Worth, Texas.
-During the completion of due diligence activities related to a real estate transaction at an adjacent property, petroleum hydrocarbons were identified in soil and groundwater as a result of a release from the pipeline manifold at the terminal.
+During the completion of due diligence activities related to a real estate transaction at an adjacent property, petroleum hydrocarbons were identified in soil and groundwater.
+This resulted from a release from the pipeline manifold at the terminal.

-Ensolum personnel were retained to further investigate the magnitude and extent of petroleum hydrocarbons in the on-site soil and groundwater, and to conduct response actions to mitigate on-site contamination and its off-site migration.
-Subsequent to the completion of investigation and groundwater resource classification, which included a Class 3 GW resource designation, a Remedy Standard B closure, utilizing a Plume Management Zone, was selected for the on-site affected area, and a Remedy Standard A closure was selected for the off-site affected area.
-To reduce the concentrations of chemicals of concern (COCs) in the off-site soil and groundwater to below the TRRP Tier 1 Critical Protective Concentration Levels, in-situ chemical oxidation was selected as the appropriate response action.
+Ensolum personnel further investigated the magnitude and extent of petroleum hydrocarbons in the on-site soil and groundwater.
+Ensolum also conducted response actions to mitigate on-site contamination and its off-site migration.
+The completion of investigation and groundwater resource classification included a Class 3 GW resource designation and a Remedy Standard B closure.
+Subsequently, Ensolum utilized a Plume Management Zone for the on-site affected area.
+Furthermore, Ensolum utilized a Remedy Standard A closure for the off-site affected area.
+To reduce the concentrations of chemicals of concern (COCs) in the off-site soil and groundwater to below the TRRP Tier 1 Critical Protective Concentration Levels, Ensolum utilized in-situ chemical oxidation as the appropriate response action.

-Due to the unique characteristics of the fractured, low-hydraulic conductivity, limestone formation, the selected reagent was delivered to the affected soil and groundwater utilizing gravity feed infiltration trenches.
-The formation was prepared for contaminant oxidation by inoculating the treatment area through the infiltration trenches with an alkaline oxidative de-ionizing solution, sodium percarbonate and sodium persulfate.
+Due to the unique characteristics of the fractured, low-hydraulic conductivity, Ensolum delivered limestone formation.
+Ensolum delivered the selected reagent to the affected soil and groundwater utilizing gravity feed infiltration trenches.
+Our team prepared the formation for contaminant oxidation.
+Ensolum inoculated the treatment area through the infiltration trenches with an alkaline oxidative de-ionizing solution, sodium percarbonate and sodium persulfate.
 This served as a wetting agent, de-ionizing clay platelets and optimizing aqueous reagent contact with contaminants.
 The pre-oxidation alkaline de-ionizing solution also serves as a persulfate catalyst (producing sulfate radicals).

-Twelve to twenty-four hours after installing the initial oxidant blend, the treatment area was subsequently inoculated through the infiltration trenches using VeruSolve-HP™ aqueous reagent as a Surfactant-Enhanced In-Situ Chemical Oxidation (S-ISCO™) Coelution Technology™.
-VeruSOLVE-HP™ is a stabilized surfactant-cosolvent/oxidant combination effective for surgical destruction of source term contaminants.
+Twelve to twenty-four hours after installing the initial oxidant blend, Ensolum subsequently inoculated the treatment area.
+Ensolum utilized VeruSolve-HP™ aqueous reagent as a Surfactant-Enhanced In-Situ Chemical Oxidation (S-ISCO™) Coelution Technology™.
+VeruSOLVE-HP™ is a stabilized surfactant-cosolvent/oxidant combination.
+This is effective for surgical destruction of source term contaminants.
 The stabilized surfactant-cosolvent/oxidant blend achieves Winsor Type I solubilization, where the contaminant is solubilized as a single-phase micro-emulsion and dissolution of constituents occur without mobilization.
 This allows for the destruction of the contaminants that are currently in a non-aqueous phase (i.e. the source term).
 The resulting redox reaction will occur over a very long period of time.
-Reaction kinetics are controlled, sustaining a highly oxidative environment for weeks.
+Therefore, reaction kinetics are controlled, sustaining a highly oxidative environment for weeks.
 Extended persistence greatly increases the contaminant-oxidant contact occurrence, thereby producing very favorable results.

 The initial treatment event reduced the concentration of benzene from 2.7 mg/L to 0.051 mg/L and MTBE from 120 mg/L to 2.5 mg/L in the off-site groundwater.
 A follow-up treatment event further reduced the concentrations to 0.006 mg/L, which was below the TRRP Tier 1 Critical PCL for a Class 3 groundwater-bearing unit.